Talentica/HungryHippos/Readme.md

        <tns:node-ssh-username>hhuser</tns:node-ssh-username>
-       Here username should be hhuser or any other configured username during installation so that nodes get reachable.
+       Here username should be hhuser or any other configured username during installation so that nodes get reachable from client machine.